previous next up top

 Many ways to run the code

 BER MetaOCaml is structured as the `kernel' and the `user-level'.
 The former type-checks and compiles staging annotations.
 Handling the generated code is up to user-level libraries.
-For example, metalib in the BER MetaOCaml distribution prints and byte-compiles code values.
-User-level MetaOCaml code can be changed and extended without the need to recompile MetaOCaml.
-Further, changes in OCaml will have less effect on the user-level code.
+For example, metalib in the BER MetaOCaml distribution prints, byte- and natively-compiles code values.
+User-level MetaOCaml code can be changed and extended without recompiling MetaOCaml.
+Furthermore, changes in OCaml will have less effect on the user-level code.

 References